ThijsSpoor99/Project-Computational-Science/README.md

 > g++.exe -fdiagnostics-color=always -O3 -march=native -std=c++17 {filepath_to_compile} -o {filepath_to_save_.exe} -g

 ## google drive:
-For large files like the made animations using ParaView, and the data used for these animations we refer to our google drive
+For large files, like the made animations using ParaView, and the data used for these animations we refer to our google drive
 > https://drive.google.com/drive/folders/1oEzvrlVWRl6ETvyb8Z7ytmVTRoND0eae?usp=sharing

 ### planet- & celestialData source